 East Brunswick is an extremely ethnically-diverse town.
 The people who call East Brunswick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Brunswick residents report their race to be White, followed by Asian.
 Important ancestries of people in East Brunswick include Irish, Polish, German, and Egyptian.

 The most common language spoken in East Brunswick is English.
-Other important languages spoken here include Chinese and Arabic.
+Other important languages spoken here include Chinese and Spanish.